-Always wanting to inform its mostly male readership on the latest developments in adult entertinment, evening tabloid Nikkan Gendai wonders about the current market prices for romps with Japan’s joshi daisei, or female college students.
+Always wanting to inform its mostly male readership on the latest developments in adult entertainment, evening tabloid Nikkan Gendai wonders about the current market prices for romps with Japan’s joshi daisei, or female college students.

 Sata paid 40,000 yen for 20 sexual encounters with the Todai student, who he met at a hostess club in the Ueno entertainment district in December of last year.
 The pair then frequented love hotels in the Yushima area of Tokyo.
 The lawmaker reportedly demanded that each encounter entail two sex sessions.